ddutta-stack/Python_API_Django/README.md

 # Python_API_Django
 This Repo is for Learning API Design and Tests using the Django Framework.
-Python is the programming languag being used here
+Python is the programming languag being used here.